Who This Guide Is For

 | Observe activity | /sandbox/transactions, GET /v1/cards/{id}/transactions, webhooks |

-Use referenceId to reconcile across feeds. |
+Use referenceId to reconcile flows. |